Outbreak: Bed Bugs, Mosquitoes, Lice and Other Real Creepy, Crawling Critters

 Gnats are just another creepy crawler annoyance.
 They fly and if you've ever walked into a swarm, you know that they can get into you hair, your mouth and sometimes your eyes.
 Gnats in your eyes can lead to eye infections.
 The annoyance that the buzz around you ears creates is topped only by the annoying buzz of a mosquito.

 On the food chain, we know that frogs and spiders are particularly fond of gnats.

-Of all the creepy crawlers, en mass, the most dangerous is probably the mosquito because of its ability to transmit such debilitating diseases to large segments of populations.
+Of all the creepy crawlers, en mass, the most dangerous is probably the mosquito because of its ability to transmit debilitating diseases to large segments of populations.
 In fact, most of the population (and pets) of the world are at risk from a disease carried by the disease, most recently, the Zika virus, which cause serious birth defects unborn children.

 Technically, mosquitoes do not crawl unless they light on their host.
 Like gnats they also perform pesky "fly bys" around your head.
 Unlike gnats, however, mosquitoes carry many deadly diseases.
 They are international inhabitants and so are their diseases.
 In particular, they carry malaria, yellow fever and the virus for West Nile disease.
 Mosquitoes are tiny, but can be deadly.

 Mosquitoes can lay eggs quickly and in the tiniest amounts of water when the air temperature reaches about seventy-five degrees.
 One way to keep them down is to eliminate the standing water around your home.
 In some areas of heavy infestation, mosquito nets are a must.
 There are charitable programs that provide nets to the populations of some countries because the risk from deadly diseases carried by mosquitoes is so prevalent.

 Mosquitoes love hot, humid climates.
 If you live in an area where seasons change, a really cold winter does wonders for keeping the population in check.
 However, they do not disappear and with a warm spell, even in winter, they can show up again.